GeoDaCenter/pygeoda/docs/_sources/spatial_clustering.rst.txt

 REDCAP (Regionalization with dynamically constrained agglomerative clustering and partitioning) is developed by D. Guo (2008).
-Like SKATER, REDCAP starts from building a spanning tree with 3 different ways (single-linkage, average-linkage, and the complete-linkage).
+Like SKATER, REDCAP starts from building a spanning tree with 4 different ways (single-linkage, average-linkage, complete-linkage and wards-linkage).
-The single-linkage way leads to build a minimum spanning tree.
 Then,REDCAP provides 2 different ways (first‐order and full-order
 constraining) to prune the tree to find clusters.
 The first-order approach with a minimum spanning tree is exactly the same with SKATER.